kolehiyolo/freec-build_a_survey_form/README.md

 - Mobile-first workflow

 ### What I learned
 One of the significant things I learned was setting up a background image and making it work position/zoom-wise.
 I built this project long ago so I'm not sure what else I had a hard time with or what new stuff I learned.
-Perhaps I'll update this document if I remember
+Perhaps I'll update this document if I remember.

 ### Continued development
 I'm not sure what skills I picked up here that offer great help with my future projects, but I do enjoy learning more about building forms through practice.
 I guess if there's anything I can carry later is that practice really does build skills.